Internal control

 - keep senior management and executive management informed of upcoming regulatory changes and monitor the business’s preparation for regulatory changes,

-- report to the company’s Group CEO on issued recommendations and the results of control and other observations related to compliance risks.
+- report to the company’s CEO on issued recommendations and the results of control and other observations related to compliance risks.

 Principles for related party transactions